 You can download Windows and HyperV ISO images from Microsoft’s evaluation center.

-To begin installation via KVM over IP, access the server page of your Dedibox on the console and click Install.
+Access the server page of your Dedibox on the console and click Install to begin installation via KVM over IP.

 The process from this step forward may differ according to the KVM model being used.
 Please refer to the technical documentation of your machine to conclude the installation.

-Once the installation is complete, connect to your server using the Remote Desktop Protocol and launch the Application Hyper-V Manager from the Windows Administrative Tools section of the start menu:Note:
+Connect to your server using the Remote Desktop Protocol once the installation is complete, and launch the Application Hyper-V Manager from the Windows Administrative Tools section of the start menu:Note:

 In case you can not find the Hyper-V Manager application on your machine, the Hyper-V role might not be installed.
 You can install the role from the Windows Server Manager.

-From the Hyper-V Manager application click New in the Actions menu, then Virtual Machine to launch the virtual machine creation wizard:
+Click New in the Actions menu, then Virtual Machine in the Hyper-V Manager application to launch the virtual machine creation wizard:

-The VM creation wizard displays.
-Click Next to begin with the configuration of the new virtual machine:
+Click Next to begin the configuration of the new virtual machine:

 Choose a name and a location for the virtual machine.
 If no specific configuration is required from your side, leave the default value: